emmanuelmartinezs/PyBer_Analysis/README.md

 Create line, bar, scatter, bubble, pie, and box-and-whisker plots using Matplotlib.
 And determine mean, median, and mode using Pandas, NumPy, and SciPy statistics.

 ## Overview of Project
-A Colorado Board of Elections employee has given you the following task to complete the election audit of a recent local congressional election.

-1. Calculate the total number of votes cast.
-2. Get a complete list of candidates who received votes.
-3. Calculatae the total number of votes each candidate received.
-4. Calculate the percentage of votes each candidate won.
-5. Determine the winner of the election based on popular vote.
+PyBer CEO has given you and your manager a brand-new assignment.
+Using your Python skills and knowledge of Pandas, you’ll create a summary DataFrame of the ride-sharing data by city type.
+Then, using Pandas and Matplotlib, you’ll create a multiple-line graph that shows the total weekly fares for each city type.

+> Finally, you’ll submit a written report that summarizes how the data differs by city type and how those differences can be used by decision-makers at PyBer.

+1. ***Deliverable 1***: A ride-sharing summary DataFrame by city type
+2. ***Deliverable 2***: A multiple-line chart of total fares for each city type
+3. ***Deliverable 3***: A written report for the PyBer analysis [`README.md`](https://github.com/emmanuelmartinezs/PyBer_Analysis).

 ## Resources and Before Start Notes:

-* Data Source: election_results.csv
+* Data Source: `PyBer_Challenge_starter_code.ipynb` named later as `PyBer_Challenge.ipynb`
+* Data File: file.csv
-* Software: Python 3.9, Visual Studio Code 1.50.0
+* Software: Matplotli 3.2.2, Python 3.9, Visual Studio Code 1.50.0, Anaconda 4.8.5, Jupyter Notebook 6.1.4, Pandas

 For more information, read the [`Documentation on Python data typess`](https://docs.python.org/3.6/library/stdtypes.html#numeric-types-int-float-complex).